soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 - **Prevent data loss** by turning on endpoint protection in Intune.
 If sensitive content gets downloaded, you can help prevent the loss of data from Windows devices.
 For example, you can’t copy labeled content into Dropbox, Gmail, or USB drive.
 Before your sensitivity labels can use Windows Information Protection (WIP), you first need to create an app protection policy in the Azure portal.
 For more information, see [How Windows Information Protection protects files with a sensitivity label](https://docs.microsoft.com/en-us/windows/security/information-protection/windows-information-protection/how-wip-works-with-labels?branch=vsts17546553).

-- **Apply the label automatically to content that contains sensitive information.** You can choose what types of sensitive information that you want labeled, and the label can be either automatically applied, or you can prompt users to apply the label that you recommend.
-For more information, see NEW TOPIC.
+- **Apply the label automatically to content that contains sensitive information.** You can choose what types of sensitive information that you want labeled, and the label can either be applied automatically, or you can prompt users to apply the label that you recommend.
+If you recommend a label, the prompt displays whatever text you choose.
+For more information, see [Apply a sensitivity label to content automatically](apply_sensitivity_label_automatically.md).

     ![Prompt to assign a required label](media/Sensitivity_label_Prompt_for_required_label.png)